DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 French teleprinter inventor Baudot.
 In simplest systems, it is synonymous with bits per second.
 In more complex systems, a baud may include more than one bit.

+*Binary*

+A number system using base 2 instead of the usual (human) base 10, which is normally referred to as the decimal system.
+Computers use base 2 because they can only recognise two values, 1 or 0.
+This is simulated electronically by using a device, such as a switch, which is either on (1) or off (0).
+All numbers are represented by combinations of ones and zeroes, thus the number 9 is represented as 1001, the right-most column being the units column and the other columns, moving from right to left, being 2, 4, 8.

 *Bit*